COSC381-2025Winter/lab13-sprint-road-to-waffle-house/README.md

     -- WE NEED TO DISCUSS!
 This is what I had to use, which ones should we include? --

-     pip install --upgrade setuptools wheel pip --index-url https://pypi.org/simple
+   pip install road-to-waffle-house==0.1.13 -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple - GUI version

-     pip install road-to-waffle-house --no-deps -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple
+### Executing Program

-4. At this point, the gui should open.
+At this point, the gui should open.
 You will be prompted through the steps.
-When typing in your location:
+When typing in your address, any wrong inputs will be told to the user, and they will be prompted to try again.

-You can type in addresses, like this:
+When entering an address, the inputs should follow one of the following:
- 900 Oakwood St MI
+* Full Mailing Address:  900 Oakwood St, Ypsilanti, MI 48197

- You can also type in the name of a city or town as your location, like:
+* Coordinates: 42.251026, -83.627448
- Ann Arbor
+* City, State:  Ann Arbor, MI

 **QUICK NOTE**